-The site of the proposed rural residential development is located on the South Shore of Deer Lake adjacent to Little Harbor 5 kilometer west of the Town of Deer Lake on the West Coast of the Island of Newfoundland.
-The development will encompass 17.7 hectares.
-Access to the site will be via an existing extension to the access road off the Trans-Canada Highway servicing the residence of Little Harbor.
-Figure SK1 identifies the proposed planned site development.
-Shown on the National Topographic System (NTS) map 2H04289 and 2H04299 at a scale of 1:3500 is appended to this document.
+The Phase II site of the proposed rural residential development is located on the South Shore of Deer Lake adjacent to Phase I at Little Harbor, five kilometers west of the Town of Deer Lake on the West Coast of the Island of Newfoundland.
+The development will encompass 27 hectares.
+Access to the site will be through Phase I from the Trans-Canada Highway via the new intersection now under construction.
+Figure SK-02 identifies the proposed planned site development.
+Shown on the National Topographic System maps 2H04289 and 2H04299 at a scale of 1:3500 is appended to this document.